 Susan Stanger (Cloris Leachman, here it is over 60 years later and she is still going strong) arrives.
-She’s Doug Irwin’s daughter, the husband of Kim’s brother Perry and Kim’s ex-girlfriend.
+She’s Doug Irwin’s daughter, the wife of Kim’s brother Perry and Kim’s ex-girlfriend.
 Talk about family ties.
 She’s also surprised to see Kim and gives him a bit of runaround regarding his father.
 Perry then comes home and cuts to the chase, telling Kim that their father died four years ago of a heart attack on a tennis court.
 Stunned, Kim wonders why he wasn’t told sooner.
 Perry explains that because Kim and their father feuded, it was decided best not to tell Kim, lest he feel responsible.
 Seems less than convincing.

 Later, Kim discovers a hunting license taken out by his father on the day after his brother said he died on the tennis court.
 Kim rushes over to Doug Irwin’s law office that night to grill the man.
 Doug comes up with some explanations that could be plausible but then again, maybe not.
 Finally, Kim blurts out to Doug, “who killed him?”